vstinner/pythondev/windows.rst

 ================================

 Ubuntu running on Windows 10 using a thin layer to emulate the Linux kernel on top of the Windows kernel.
+Building Python in this environment is just the same as building on any other UNIXy system.